>

 Living on the Moon

-Lifestyle, weightless gardens, psychological balance, physical exercise: the base design must address human needs as much as technical requirements.
+Lifestyle, weightless gardens, psychological balance, physical exercise: the design of the base must respond to human needs as much as technical ones.

 Read more ›

-The colonisation process unfolds in three progressive phases, from a minimal base to an autonomous lunar city.
+The colonisation process unfolds in three progressive phases, from the minimal base to the autonomous lunar city.

 Ph.1

-Rudimentary base — Habitat module (5 people) + scientific and pilot modules
+Rudimentary base — Housing module (5 persons) + scientific and pilot modules

 Initial phase